vasnesterov/HadwigerNelson/README.md

 - Prove that the 509-vertex Parts graph is a non-4-colorable unit distance graph.
 - Prove that the plane *is* 7-colorable.
 - Construct the non-4-colorable graph *within* Lean to make the proof shorter and more independent.
-- Optimize the tactic used to prove that edges have exactly unit length.

 ## References
 - The 510-vertex graph by Marjin Heule was obtained from [this repository](https://github.com/marijnheule/CNP-SAT/).